SaferGo/learnOpenGL/README.md

   <li>$ make</li>
 </ul>
 <br>#Each task is independient, so you can copy the folder anywhere and build it alone.
-<br>#The ycm.py file is for use the GoTo commands from YouCompleteMe.
+<br>#The ycm.py file is to use the GoTo commands from YouCompleteMe.